Integrative Medicine Scholars Program

 - Participants will read assigned readings prior to the webinar meeting.

-- Participants will do one scholarly article search and present their findings to the group.
+- Participants will do one scholarly literature search and share their findings to the group.

-- Participants will create an integrative medicine project in a box that will be available to all medical students to use to increase knowledge of integrative medicine at their home institution.
+- Participants will create an integrative medicine “Project in a Box” that will be available to all medical students to increase knowledge of integrative medicine.

 - Participants are expected to participate in one integrative medicine modality that they have not tried in the past.
-They will be financially supported to have the experience and be required to write and share a reflection of their experience with the group.
+They will be required to share their experience by writing a reflection.